1. Introduction

 The menu is always accessible from the main view of MONARC:

-1. Calling the Management view of Record of processing activites
+1. Then, from the dropdown-menu choose Record of processing activites

 The main goal of this functionality is to help companies to have a list of their processing activities to help to be compliant with GDPR

-To create a new processing activities you can:
+You can create a new processing activity by:

-1. Import from a JSON file previously exported from MONARC
+1. Importing a JSON file previously exported from MONARC

-2. or Create it from an existing one
+2. or Creating it from an existing one

-3. if you create one without importing, you have to set a label
+If you create a processing activity without importing it, you have to set a label.

 ProcessingActivityCreation